Document Graph for Neural Machine Translation: Experiments

 \subsection{Overall Results}

 Table~\ref{tab:main} shows the overall results on four translation tasks.
-Our system achieves the best performance among all context-aware systems on all language pairs with comparable training speed.
+We find that systems with document graphs achieve the best performance among all context-aware systems on all language pairs with comparable or better training speed.
 This verifies our hypothesis that document graphs are beneficial for modeling and leveraging the context.
-Compared with the \textsc{CTX}, our model has a comparable number of parameters indicating that the improvements of our method are not because of parameter increments.
-Although MS~\citep{junczys2019microsoft} considers the whole document-level context as well, Table \ref{tab:main} shows that it does not achieve better performance than the \textsc{Base} model.\footnote{To avoid the influence of incorrectly generated sentence boundaries \citep{junczys2019microsoft}, we further calculate BLEU scores by treating a document as a sentence.
-We found that MS still under-performs the \textsc{Base} model.
-Details in Table 5 of Supplementary.} By contrast, our method outperforms both the \textsc{Base} model and strong document-level approaches, which only consider the limited context for better performance, suggesting the effectiveness of graph-based context learning.
+With target graphs, the translation quality in terms of BLEU gets slightly improved, which shows the positive effect of the target context to some extent.
+Compared with the corresponding baseline model, our model has a comparable or less number of parameters indicating that the improvements of our method are not because of parameter increments.